cdeptula/tdeoutputplugin/README.md

 A big thanks to my employer OpenBI (http://www.openbi.com) for allowing me to open source and make this plugin available.

-The Tableau Data Extract plugin for Pentaho Data Integration allows you to use Pentaho's ETL capabilities to generate a Tableau Data Extract (tde) file.
+The Tableau Data Extract plugin for Pentaho Data Integration allows you to use Pentaho's ETL capabilities to blend data from multiple sources into a single Tableau Data Extract (tde) file.
 You can then publish the TDE file to a Tableau server or use the TDE in Tableau Desktop.

 A Tableau Data Extract file is a compressed file specially optimized for Tableau performance.
 If you are familiar with Tableau, a TDE is what Tableau creates when you tell Tableau to perform extracts from a data source instead of connecting live.
 This plugin skips that step and goes directly to the TDE file format.